American Racing Equipment: LeMans

-The LeMans was another 4 spoke, 4 lug design, cast in sizes and fitments for sports cars such as Alfa Romeo, MGB and Datsun 240Z.
+The LeMans was another 4-spoke, 4-lug design, cast in sizes and fitments for sports cars such as Alfa Romeo, MGB and Datsun 240Z.
 Each tapered spoke was wider at the hub than at the rim, giving a lightweight appearance similar to Ferrari wheels of the period.
 BRE 240Zs used these wheels in the SCCA competition, and street-driven 240Zs followed suit.

 Silverstone

 This was AR's take on the 4-lug, 8-spoke British Minilite wheel for sports cars, with one side of each spoke relieved near the hub for lug nut clearance, and the other side of each spoke continuing to the hub circle.
-These were cast in magnesium for racing and in aluminum-alloy for street use.
+These were cast in magnesium for racing and aluminum alloy for street use.

 Vector

 The Vector is a 5-lug, 10-spoke, one-piece aluminum wheel used on the '69 Dodge Charger called the General Lee, from the television show The Dukes of Hazzard.